SchmalzTech/xenorchestra_updater/README.md

 A simple tool to pull Xen Orchestra updates and apply the settings to your XO installation.

+Modified to pull from SchmalzTech Repo, not Vates.
+Currently want to pull ps-whitelabel branch with -b ps-whitelabel argument.

 # Problems?

 Check out our [Troubleshooting Page](https://github.com/Jarli01/xenorchestra_updater/blob/master/TROUBLESHOOTING.md)!